nadegeguiglielmoni/EMBO-25-genome-sequencing/S1_analysis_dna_sequencing.md

 # Analysis of DNA sequencing

+In this first step, we will analyze the quality and length of PacBio HiFi and Nanopore R10.4 sequencing data prior to assembly.
+PacBio HiFi and Nanopore R10.4 reads are both high-accuracy datasets.
+We will extract the *k*-mers from these reads to estimate features of the genome (size, heterozygosity, repetitive content, ploidy).

 Goals:
 * assess the quality and length of long-read datasets
 * estimate genome characteristics using *k*-mer approaches

-The tool NanoPlot gives a representation of the quality and length of long-read datasets.
-As we have both PacBio HiFi and Nanopore reads, we can observe the main differences between: PacBio HiFi reads have the highest quality, while Nanopore reads can reach a length of 100+ kb.

-GenomeScope gives an estimation of genome size, heterozygosity, unique content, and Smudgeplot estimates the ploidy.

 ## NanoPlot on PacBio HiFi reads